Paraphrasing vs Rewriting: Which One Should You Use?

 Article by Andy Feliciotti

-RightBlogger Co-Founder, Andy Feliciotti focuses on web development and shares travel and photography tips on his blog and YouTube.
+RightBlogger Co-Founder, Andy Feliciotti builds websites and writing tools.
+He posts travel and photography on YouTube.

 New:Autoblogging + Scheduling